Assessment

 UVELPE Oral Logo

-The UVELPE Oral Test is included in the UVELPE but can be taken as a standalone separate test.
-Prospective international teaching assistants may take the exam in July, August, and December of each year.
-Candidates for the UVELPE Oral Test are notified by their home academic department.
+Candidates for the UVELPE Oral are notified by their home academic department.
 Scores on this test are used to determine if prospective international teaching assistants require English language training before they begin their teaching assignment at UVA.
-Students may be referred to the Center for American English Language and Culture (CAELC) to continue to improve their spoken English before they are released to teach.
+Students may be referred to the CAELC to continue to improve their spoken English before they are released to teach.
 This test does not require any preparation.
 The test uses standard spoken English and does not require any specialized vocabulary or advance preparation.
-The UVELPE Oral Test consists of activities such as giving information, expressing opinions, summarizing dialogues, and explaining graphs or charts.
+The UVELPE Oral consists of activities such as giving information, expressing opinions, summarizing dialogues, and explaining graphs or charts.

-All prospective graduate teaching assistants whose first language is one other than English are required to take the oral portion of the UVELPE.
-This can be accomplished by taking the UVELPE Test (above) or the UVELPE Oral Test standalone option listed here.
+All prospective graduate teaching assistants whose first language is one other than English are required to take the UVELPE Oral.
+This can be accomplished by taking the full UVELPE (above) or the UVELPE Oral standalone option listed here.
 A score of at least 55 is required for permission to begin teaching without completion of appropriate oral language training.

 Blue Chevron Point Left